eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

 In the **Model Training** notebook, a **Random Forest Classifier** is used to predict customer churn.
 The steps followed include:

-- Data Preprocessing: Splitting the dataset into training and test sets, handling missing values, and scaling the features
+- Data Preprocessing: Splitting the dataset into training and test sets, encoding categorical features, and handling imbalanced target
 - Model Training: Using the Random Forest algorithm to train the model
 - Hyperparameter Tuning: Finding the optimal hyperparameters using techniques like GridSearchCV
-- Model Evaluation: Assessing the model's performance using metrics such as accuracy, precision, recall, and F1-score
+- Model Evaluation: Using MLFlow in assessing the model's performance using metrics such as accuracy, precision, recall, and F1-score
 - Saving the trained model using **Joblib** for future use.

 ### 3. **Model Production Pipeline**